Skip to content

 Externalization of environmental costs

 Externalized environmental costs are Costs incurred by producers and consumers but borne by society as a whole.
-In this way, individual parties achieve higher profits or an improved quality of life - but others pay the price.
+In this way, individual parties achieve higher profits or an increased quality of life - others pay the price.

 Sustainability technical terms with F